GEOM4009/W25Project_Compositing/README.md

 cloud cover to improve the compositing results.

-#### Compositing and Resampling
+#### 3.2 Compositing and Resampling
 The tool will create median value composites from the clipped bands and resample them to 10m resolution for detailed analysis.

-The generated composites and resampled composites will be stored in the `composites` directory.
+The generated composites and resampled composites will be stored in the `composites` directory:
-- **Median Composites**: Composite files created for each band based on the median value of the pixels.
+- **Median composites**: Median composites for each band.
 Saved as B**_composite.tif.
-- **Resampled Composites**: The median composites resampled to a 10m resolution for improved spatial analysis.
+- **Resampled composites**: The median composites resampled to a 10m resolution for improved spatial analysis.
 Saved as B**_resampled10m.tif.

-#### Statistics
+#### 3.3 Statistics
 Once the median value composites are created, the tool can provide statistics on the composite bands to help analyze the data further.
 The statistics are essential for understanding the overall composition of the data and can be used to draw insights for specific applications like vegetation analysis or land use classification.
 Available Statistics:
 - **Mean**: Average value for each pixel across all the images in the composite.
 - **Standard Deviation**: The measure of variation of pixel values in the composite.
 - **Min and Max**: The range of pixel values across all the bands in the composite.

-#### Visualization
+#### 3.4 Visualization
 The tool can display individual bands or RGB composites for visual inspection:
 - **RGB Composite**: Uses bands B02 (blue), B03 (green), and B04 (red) for generating a RGB composite image.